Skip to main content

 Commencement takes place in Arizona Stadium and includes an address from the University President, a guest keynote speaker, the conferring of degrees, and awarding of honorary degrees and student awards.
 Students are recognized by college and not individually.
 Note: graduating students may attend ALL graduation ceremonies they are eligible to attend.

-Convocations are events to honor students in special interest groups on campus.
+Convocations are College Venues.
 These events are another way to celebrate with friends and family.
 Note: graduating students may attend ALL graduation ceremonies they are eligible to attend.

 The 2nd Street garage is complimentary until 1 hour after the event ends.
 The gates will be raised for that period of time.

 Yes, there will be handicapped seating.
-CBC Ambassadors will be available to assist with identifying where the seating is located.
+CBC Staff and Ambassadors will be available to assist with identifying where the seating is located.

-There will be rows assigned for the graduates, and awardees.
-CBC Ambassadors will be available to show you where to sit.
+There will be rows assigned for only the graduates, and awardees.
+CBC staff and ambassadors will be available to show you where to sit.

-There will be an introduction by one of the departments associate heads, then a Keynote Speaker.
-Afterwards, the awards will be called, and awardees will come on stage to pick up a plaque.
-Then the graduating students will be called up next, first the graduate students, then the undergraduates.
+There will be an introduction by the Department Head.
+Afterwards, the awards will be called, and awardees will come on stage to pick up an award certificate.
+Then the graduating students will be called in groups, and you will be asked to stand, first the graduate students, then the undergraduates.
+(Please, note that graduates will not be called on stage.)
 Finally, the Outstanding Senior will provide a short speech.

 College of Science: https://science.arizona.edu/academics/graduation-convocation